The National Baseball Team of Russia returns to Grand Forks after playing in the World Baseball Challenge in 2002.

 The Kelowna Jays host the annual Canada Day Baseball Blast on July long weekend and have recently added 4 more teams to the lineup to make it now a 16 team tournament.
 Bill Bayne- President, Geoff White- Field Manager, Jared Johnson- Coach For more information visit www.kelownajays.com

 Kamloops Sun Devils

-The Kamloops Sundevils are pleased to have the opportunity to play in the GFI this year.
+The Kamloops Sun Devils are pleased to have the opportunity to play in the GFI again this year.
+They hope to better their 6th place finish at the 2009 GFI.
 The team is made up mostly of players that have played, or are playing for the Thompson Rivers University Wolfpack.
 This team plays in the Canadian Collegiate Baseball League, winning the 2009 championship.
-The Sundevils, as of July 1 have put together an impressive record of 26 wins and 7 losses, outscoring their opponents 280 – 103.
-The Sundevils are looking forward to having players come back from the Western Major Baseball League.
-Jeff Duda, Lee Ingram and Anthony Cros played for the defending champion Okotoks Dawgs, Jorden Broatch played for Regina and Ben Bradford was a member of the Melville Millionaires.
-The Sundevils are pleased to have the Thompson Rivers head coach, Ray Chadwick looking after the team again, now in his 6th year.
+The Sun Devils are pleased to have the Thompson Rivers head coach, Ray Chadwick looking after the team again, now in his 7th year.
 Under his direction, many players have excelled and gone on to play at higher levels all over the world.

 The Grand Forks Blues started out 3 years ago playing in the West Kootenay XBL league.
 The team started by Tom Starchuk, Sam Ross and Kenny Starchuk has had 3 good season’s and this year topped off with a showing at the Senior Men’s Provincials in Trail.
 The opportunity for the team to participate in the G.F.I is a major goal for some of the more senior guys and long time Grand Forks’ residents.